The Consequences of Littering and Fly-tipping

 One effective way to engage communities is through organised clean-up events, like local volunteer groups.
 These initiatives not only improve the appearance of neighbourhoods but also educate residents about the importance of preserving the environment.

-Research shows that communities that engage in regular clean-up efforts see a decline in littering over time, as is the case in Parnwell, Peterborough where a volunteer group has trialed the use of bags and bins attached to Lamp Posts.
+Research shows that communities that engage in regular clean-up efforts see a decline in littering over time, as is the case in Parnwell, Peterborough, where a volunteer group has trialled the use of bags and bins attached to Lamp Posts.
 These events foster bonding and create a shared commitment to protecting local natural spaces.
 The more people participate, the greater our collective impact on changing behaviours concerning waste disposal.

 The Impact on Wildlife